 Forex trading is the process of exchanging one currency for another, known as buying or selling currency pairs, based on prevailing exchange rates from the forex market.
 The forex market is the largest global market, with nearly $6.59 trillion in currency traded on average per day.

 When it comes to trading foreign currency, you use a forex broker, also known as a currency trading broker, to place your trades.
 When you trade forex, you buy or sell in currency pairs, e.g., "EUR / USD" (Euro / U.S. Dollar).
 You open an account, deposit funds, then use the broker's trading platform to buy and sell currency using margin.
 The forex markets are open 24 hours a day, five days a week.

 Here's a summary of the best forex brokers for beginner forex traders.

-- Plus500 - Best for beginners overall
+- Plus500 - Overall winner for beginners and ease of use

 - eToro - Best trading platform for copy trading